equinix/terraform-provider-equinix/website/docs/r/device.html.markdown

 * `storage` (Optional) - JSON for custom partitioning.
 Only usable on reserved hardware.
 More information in in the [Custom Partitioning and RAID](https://help.packet.net/article/61-custom-partitioning-raid) doc.
 * `tags` - Tags attached to the device
 * `description` - Description string for the device
+* `project_ssh_key_ids` - Array if IDs of the project SSH keys which should be added to the device.
+If you omit this, SSH keys of all the members of the parent project will be added to the device.
+If you specify this array, only the listed project SSH keys will be added.
+Project SSH keys can be created with the [packet_project_ssh_key][packet_project_ssh_key.html] resource.

 ## Attributes Reference